brooklynrail/brooklynrail-platform/content/events/2022/11/balance-of-stories.md

 ---
 title: Balance of Stories
-deck: Featuring Emmanuel Iduma and friends, with Megan Sungyoon
+deck: Featuring Emmanuel Iduma, Immaculata Abba, Olakiitan Adeola, Yemisi Aribisala, Yinka Elujoba, Kemi Falodun, Sabo Kpade, Joseph Ndukwu, and joshua segun-lean with Megan Sungyoon
 summary: Join the Rail’s November Critics Page contributors for a conversation with guest critic Emmanuel Iduma.
 We conclude with a poetry reading by Megan Sungyoon.